manaakiwhenua/agent_template/README.md

 ### Computed world quantities

 #### Total value
-Summed economic output of all patches for this year (NZD).
+Summed product value of all patches for this year (NZD).

 #### Total livestock yield
 Summed product output of all patches of reporting type "livestock" for this year (t).